organized-puns/gg.parse/c_sharp/readme.md

 ### Look-ahead rules
 #### [Match Condition](./doc/match-condition.md)  (if ...)

 More information
 ----------------

+[Rule graph](./doc/rulegraph.md) details on working with - and implementation details of rule graphs.

+[Pruning](./doc/pruning.md) details on how to keep your syntax tree lean.

 [Extending parse script](./doc/extending_parse_script.md) steps required to add a new rule to the script.

-[Pruning](./doc/pruning.md) details on how to keep your syntax tree lean.

 [To do list](./doc/todo.md) a list of all planned or unplanned tasks.